The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 Pro Tip

-If you don’t have a barbell, or you want to try an easier variation, you can perform the good morning with a band.
-I prefer this variation because I can move more freely without feeling like the barbell is going to fall off my back.
-Stick to reps between 15-30 or until you feel a deep burn in your glutes and low back.
+If you don't have a barbell or want to try an easier variation, you can perform the good morning with a band.
+I prefer this variation because I can move more freely without feeling like the barbell will fall off my back.
+Stick to reps between 15-30 or until you feel a deep burn in your glutes.

 4. Barbell Hip Thrust

-The hip thrust is one of my favorite Romanian deadlift alternatives as research suggests that you can target your hip extensor muscles groups equally using either exercise.
+The hip thrust is one of my favorite RDL substitutes.
+Research suggests you can equally target your hip extensor muscles with an RDL or barbell hip thrust.

 In the hip thrust, a barbell will lay across the crease of the hips while the back rests on a bench.
 The goal is to drive your hips up toward the ceiling, squeezing your glutes maximally at the top.